Home Holiday Decoration 101

 1. Opt for a Mini Christmas Tree

-If you love the idea of having a Christmas tree but don't have room for a full-sized one, consider a mini or tabletop tree.
+If you love the idea of having a Christmas tree but don't have room for a full-sized one, consider a mini Christmas tree.
 These smaller trees take up much less space but still give you that holiday feeling.
 You can decorate them with tiny ornaments, fairy lights, and even a small tree topper.
 A mini tree can fit on a side table, a shelf, or even the top of a cabinet, allowing you to enjoy the holiday spirit without sacrificing precious floor space.

 2. Decorate Vertical Spaces